ruromero/sonarqube-ocp/README.md

 persistentvolume "sonar-extensions-volume" created
 ```

-A template has been defined including the required elements like `ServiceAccount`, `PersitentVolumeClaim`, `Route`, `Service` and so forth.
+A template has been defined including the required elements like `ServiceAccount`, `PersitentVolumeClaim`, `Route`, `Service`, `Secret`, `DeploymentConfig` for deploying both SonarQube and PostgreSQL.
 In order to create the elements it doesn’t necessarily need to be created, just processed but for the sake of reusability I have preferred the creation over the processing.
 ```
-$ oc create -f ocp-resources/sonarqube-persistent-template.yaml -n openshift template "sonarqube-persistent" created
+$ oc create -f ocp-resources/sonarqube-postgresql-template.yaml -n openshift template "sonarqube-postgresql" created
 ```
 Once created it can be used to create a new application with the default values:
 ```
 $  oc new-app sonarqube-persistent
---> Deploying template "sonardemo/sonarqube-persistent" to project sonardemo
+--> Deploying template "sonardemo/sonarqube-postgresql" to project sonardemo

-     SonarQube (Persistent)
+     SonarQube PostgreSQL (Persistent)
      ---------
-     Sonarqube service, with persistent storage.
+     Sonarqube service, with PostgreSQL persistent storage.

      NOTE: You must have persistent volumes available in your cluster to use this template.

      A Sonarqube service has been created in your project.
+You can access using admin/admin.

      * With parameters:
         * SonarQube Service Name=sonar
-        * Memory Limit=1Gi
         * Data Volume Capacity=256Mi
         * Extensions Volume Capacity=256Mi
+        * Memory Limits=2Gi
+        * PostgreSQL Username=sonarbwDs # generated
+        * PostgreSQL Password=QwqgcypemxsNAXLo # generated
+        * PostgreSQL Volume Capacity=1Gi
+        * PostgreSQL Memory Limit=512Mi
+        * Version of PostgreSQL Image=9.5
+        * Namespace=openshift

 --> Creating resources ...
     route "sonar" created